Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 580 will be 9% faster than the Radeon HD 7950 3GB overall, due to its greater data rate. (explain)
+Memory BandwidthThe Radeon RX 580 should in theory be a bit faster than the Radeon HD 7950 3GB overall. (explain)

-Texel RateThe Radeon RX 580 should be quite a bit (approximately 102%) more effective at texture filtering than the Radeon HD 7950 3GB. (explain)
+Texel RateThe Radeon RX 580 should be much (approximately 102%) better at anisotropic filtering than the Radeon HD 7950 3GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison